1980 NSWRFL season: Chart

-Grand final
+Grand Final

+Teams

+This was the last match for Eastern Suburbs forward John Lang who retired from rugby league after making his first grade rugby league debut with the Easts Tigers in 1969.
+The 1980 season was the only season he played in the NSWRFL premiership.

+Match details

 Canterbury's loss of long serving fullback Stan Cutler with a broken leg suffered in the major semi-final, and the Roosters' form in the preliminary final resulted in Easts being warm favourites.
 But the Bulldogs, boasting two sets of brothers in the Hughes and Mortimers came ready to play expansive football.
 The Roosters began well and Noel Cleal was a constant threat but Canterbury's forwards led by Robinson and Coveney began to get on top.
 Canterbury's Chris Anderson scored the first try of the match after receiving a blatantly forward pass from Chris Mortimer in the lead up.
 The Roosters hit back and only desperate cover defence from Steve Mortimer on Easts' winger Steve McFarlane prevented a Roosters try.
 Ken Wright kicked two penalty goals for the tricolours, resulting in a 7–4 lead to the Bulldogs at half time.

 After the break Steve Gearin edged the Bulldogs clear with three successive goals after aggressive play from the Roosters – led by John Tobin's focus on the Hughes brothers – was penalised by referee Greg Hartley.
-The final Canterbury try by Gearin has been ranked amongst the best of all-time.
+The final Canterbury try by Gearin has been ranked amongst the best of all time.
 Five minutes from full-time Greg Brentnall raced downfield and put up a high kick.
 Gearin followed through at speed and outjumped opposing winger David Michael, catching the ball on the full to score and secure a Bulldogs victory.

-It was Canterbury's third premiership and had come after a wait of thirty-eight years.
+It was Canterbury's third premiership and had come after a wait of 38 years.
 It was the last Grand final to be played on a Saturday afternoon with the deciders since then being played on a Sunday.